 The gyrfalcon has been prized by humans as a hunting companion since ancient times.
-Associated not only with falconry but also with royalty and nobility, and a celebrated circumpolar Arctic coastal dweller, the gyrfalcon—the largest of the falcon species—makes a fitting subject for the Royal Canadian Mint’s stunning 2016 silver bullion coin.
+Associated not only with falconry but also with royalty and nobility, and a celebrated circumpolar Arctic coastal dweller, the gyrfalcon—the largest of the falcon species—makes a fitting subject for the Royal Canadian Mint’s stunning 2016 silver coin.

 In the vast Canadian Arctic, Ursus maritimus is king.
 Like its homeland, it is massive – males can weigh up to 800 kilograms and females about 400 kilograms.
 Although Polar Bears inhabit Arctic coasts around the world, Canada hosts the largest population on earth: about 15,000 of the global total of approximately 25,000.